LEGER IS PLEASED TO PRESENT CONVERSATIONS WITH LEGER’S ACADEMIC COMMITTEE, A NEW SERIES OF WEBINARS

 Leger’s Academic Committee is made up of experts and scholars who are renowned in their fields.
 We are excited to share their knowledge with you in our new series of webinars, Conversations with Leger’s Academic Committee.
 This series explores the post-pandemic world from various perspectives.

-The webinars take place on the second Wednesday of every month, starting in October.
-Each webinar features a 30-minute discussion with a member of Leger’s Academic Committee, followed by a 15-minute question-and-answer session.
+Each webinar includes a 30-minute discussion or presentation featuring a member of Leger’s Academic Committee, followed by a 15-minute question-and-answer session.

 RETAIL POST PANDEMIC (OCTOBER 13, 2021, AT NOON EASTERN TIME)

 FEATURING DR. JACQUES NANTEL (PROFESSOR EMERITUS, HEC MONTRÉAL)

 The Canadian retail landscape is changing and will change further in the years to come.
 The truth is that it has little to do with the COVID-19 crisis: the current pandemic is only accelerating a process that was already underway.

 There are four data points to keep in mind: